The Hello Bar is a simple notification bar that engages users and communicates a call to action.

 Byline

-You’ve worked to give us great content, so let us help you promote you.
+You’ve worked to give us great content, so let us help you promote yourself.
 We want to highlight you, your blog, or any product or service that you have to offer.
 This is largely done in your byline.

 Bylines should be a sentence or two explaining who you are and what you do.
 Feel free to include up to two links in it.
-Some guests include a link to an RSS feed here, which can convert well.
+Some writers include a link to an RSS feed here, which can convert well.
 Your byline will appear at the bottom of your post.

 Do you accept all entries?